rnakato/CustardPy/docs/content/Install.rst

 ---------------------------------

 Docker image of **CustardPy** is available at `DockerHub <https://hub.docker.com/r/rnakato/custardpy>`_.
-This image contains various tools for Hi-C/Micro-C analysis in addition to **CustardPy** core components as below:
+This image contains various tools for 3D genome analysis in addition to **CustardPy** core components as below:

 - Mapping